xcomart/jdbgen/docs/README.md

 ${endfor}
 ```

-Where `collection field` is a collection type member of current object(obiously table object),
+Where `collection field` is a collection type member of current object(obviously table object),
 `for` statement must be closed with `endfor` statement.

 `collection field` can be one of -